LucaDiStasio/wincmd-novice/_episodes/01-intro.md

 The first line shows only a **prompt**, indicating that the shell is waiting for input.
-Your shell may use different text for the prompt.
+Your command prompt may use different text for the prompt.
 Most importantly: when typing commands, either from these lessons or from other sources, *do not type the prompt*, only the commands that follow it.